willgpaik/fmriprep_aci/README.md

 # fmriprep_aci
-Singularity recipe for OpenFOAM5 on Ubuntu 16.04 for ICS ACI clusters
+Singularity recipe for fMRIPrep on Ubuntu 16.04 for ICS ACI clusters

 This version contains:
 fMRIPrep, ANTs, DSI Studio, and MRtrix3